Elsie MacGill: Career

-After Hurricane production ended, CanCar looked for new work and secured with a contract from the U.S. Navy to build Curtiss SB2C Helldivers.
+After Hurricane production ended, CanCar looked for new work and secured a contract from the United States Navy to build Curtiss SB2C Helldivers.
+Again MacGill was responsible for all engineering and production work, and the plant ultimately produced 835 aircraft, significantly contributing to Allied air power.
 This production did not go nearly as smoothly, and a continual stream of minor changes from Curtiss-Wright (in turn demanded by the U.S. Navy) meant that full-scale production took a long time to get started.
-In the midst of this project MacGill and the works manager, E. J. (Bill) Soulsby, were dismissed.
-It was initially rumoured that Soulsby had been curt with a group of senior naval officers who had visited a week earlier, but it was later revealed the reason for the dismissals was that the two were having an affair.

-MacGill and Soulsby were married in 1943 and moved to Toronto, where they set up an aeronautical consulting business.
-In 1946, she became the first woman to serve as Technical Advisor for International Civil Aviation Organization (ICAO), where she helped to draft International Air Worthiness regulations for the design and production of commercial aircraft.
-In 1947 she became the chairman of the United Nations Stress Analysis Committee, the first woman ever to chair a UN committee.
+MacGill moved to Toronto, where she set up an aeronautical engineering consulting business with Bill Soulsby in 1943.
+In 1946, she became a Technical Adviser for International Civil Aviation Organization (ICAO), where she helped to draft International Air Worthiness regulations for the design and production of commercial aircraft.
+In 1947 she became the chairman of the United Nations Stress Analysis Committee, the first woman ever to chair a U.N. committee.

 In 1952, MacGill presented a paper to the Society of Women Engineers (SWE) conference, "The Initiative in Airliner Design", that was subsequently published in The Engineering Journal.
-A year later they awarded her their annual Engineering Award.
+A year later SWE awarded her their annual Achievement Award.

-Women's rights
+Advocacy

 After breaking her leg in 1953, MacGill used the opportunity of her months of convalescence to sort through her mother's papers and begin writing a biography of her mother's life.
 MacGill published the book, My Mother, the Judge: A Biography of Judge Helen Gregory MacGill, in 1955.
-Her mother and grandmother's active public service and work in the suffrage movement inspired her to spend an increasing amount of time dealing with women's rights during the 1960s.
+The active public service and work of her mother and grandmother in the suffrage movement inspired Elsie to spend more time dealing with women's rights in the 1960s.

-MacGill served as the president of the Canadian Federation of Business and Professional Women's Clubs from 1962 to 1964.
+MacGill served as President of the Canadian Federation of Business and Professional Women's Clubs from 1962 to 1964.
 In 1967 she was named to the Royal Commission on the Status of Women in Canada and co-authored the report published in 1970.
-She also filed a "Separate Statement" describing those of her opinions that differed from the majority on the commission.
+She also filed a "Separate Statement" describing those of her opinions which differed from the majority on the commission.
 For example, she wanted abortion removed from the entirety of the Criminal Code.

 MacGill was also a member of the Ontario Status of Women Committee, an affiliate of the National Action Committee on the Status of Women.
 For this work she was given the Order of Canada in 1971.